Pangkalan Balai

-Pangkalan Balai is a town or Sub-district in Banyuasin Regency, of South Sumatra province of Indonesia and it is the seat (capital) of Banyuasin Regency and is also the seat of Banyuasin III District.
+Pangkalan Balai is a town or kelurahan in Banyuasin Regency, of South Sumatra province of Indonesia and it is the seat (capital) of Banyuasin Regency and is also the seat of Banyuasin III District.
 Pangkalan Balai is an area rich in natural resources, especially coal and oil and gas.
-The population in the 2010 census increased by around 786,887 people.
+The town covers an area of 20.65 km^{2} and had a population in 2024 of 12,249.